drscotthawley/OpenMined/tutorials/RemoteLinuxExecution.md

 5. That's it!
 You can now try the various OpenMined demos & tutorials remotely, e.g. by [port-forwarding your jupyter notebooks](https://drscotthawley.github.io/How-To-Port-Forward-Jupyter-Notebooks/).

+## TODO: Viewing status
-Now, you won't be able to see the OpenMined log messages that appear in the Unity window.
-Presumably there's a  find a way to access those logs from the command line...?
+You won't be able to see the OpenMined log messages that appear in the Unity window.
+ OpenMined authors: Presumably there's a  find a way to access those logs from the command line?